playsms/book-playsms/book-contents/en/Installation/playSMS-Upgrade/Upgrade-from-version-1.1-to-1.2.md

 # Upgrade from version 1.1 to 1.2

-We have 8 steps below that must be followed sequentially to successfully upgrades an installed, unmodified, playSMS version 1.1 to playSMS version 1.2.
+We have a few steps below that must be followed sequentially to successfully upgrades an installed, unmodified, playSMS version 1.1 to playSMS version 1.2.

 Essentially upgrades means that: